-As of January 31, 2017, the FAA had published 318 approved waivers to 14 CFR Part 107, the federal regulations governing commercial drone operations in the United States.
-Most of these waivers have been to allow nighttime operations, with waivers to allow operation of multiple UAS by one pilot and flight beyond visual line of sight (BVLOS) coming in a distant second and third.
-The FAA has also accepted hundreds of applications to operate in certain controlled airspace.
+As of October 1, 2019, the FAA had published 3,117 approved waivers to 14 CFR Part 107, the federal regulations governing commercial drone operations in the United States.
+Most of these waivers have been to allow nighttime operations, with waivers to allow flights over human beings and flights beyond visual line of sight (BVLOS) coming in a distant second and third.
+And with the rollout of LAANC, the FAA is now instantly providing dozens of authorizations to operate in controlled airspace every day.

 That’s encouraging news for commercial drone operators and suggests that the FAA is able to work with companies that can provide evidence of their ability to operate with an equivalent level of safety as following the letter of the law.
 Depending on your location and types of operations, waivers may be essential to your ability to conduct business.